eatal/eatal.github.io/_pages/projects.md

 [![image](/images/bayesopt.png){: style="float: right" height="50%" width="45%"}](/images/bayesopt.png){:target="_blank"} Planning time-optimal quadcopter maneuvers is a challenging and potentially risky task, since these maneuvers approach the physical limitations of the vehicle.
 Hence, precise knowledge of the dynamic feasibility constraints is required.
-This complicates the problem, as these feasibility constraints can become highly complex in light of high-acceleration flight and aggressive attitude changes, as required to achieve time optimality.
+These feasibility constraints can become highly complex in light of high-acceleration flight and aggressive attitude changes.
 The demanding maneuvers affect flight dynamics, but also hardware and software for control and state estimation.
 Unsteady aerodynamic effects, control and actuation bandwidth, estimation delays etc. need to be considered.
 The resulting constrains are not easily expressed in a convenient way and can only be identified through costly flight experiments.